lcwhite29/Project-NLP/README.md

 # What does Naive Bayes know about (Bumble) dating reviews? - NLP
 - Here I explored 2000 Bumble dating reviews from the Apple app store in this project.
 I wanted to make a model that could determine whether a review was good or bad (here I decided that a good review was 4 or more).
 I also wanted to see which words occurred the most for different ratings.
 - So I started by doing some exploratory data analysis using Python libraries such as Seaborn, Matplotlib, Pandas and NumPy.
 My first task was to work out how many 1 to 5-star reviews there are.
 - Using Python this is easy to find and as we see in this first image there are a large number of 1-star reviews.
+This will be taken into account when considering the accuracy of the model later on.

 ![](Picture_10.png)

 - Now before using NLP I wanted to see if the length of the title or review had any correlation with the rating of the review.
 So I decided to introduce two new columns to the data frame which are the review length and title length columns.
 If you look at the length of the reviews for the different ratings you can see that typically the reviews with lower ratings are longer.
-The box plot below shows this.
-It is also the case that the titles are slightly longer but the correlation for this is weaker than for the review length.
+The box plot below shows just this.
+It is also the case that the titles are slightly longer for reviews with lower ratings but the correlation for this is weaker than for the review length.

 ![](Picture_11.png)